EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 This means that practitioners who work in fields where interpretability is vital, such as some parts of health care, shy away from deep learning models since they are hard to understand and interpret.

 Another limitation of deep learning models is that they do not facilitate a comprehensive theoretical understanding or learning of their inner organization [@shwartzziv2017opening].
-These two points together lead to deep learning models often being called "black box" models [@shrikumar2019learning], models where is it hard to peek into the inner workings to understand what they are doing.
+These two points together lead to deep learning models often being called "black box"\index{"black box"} models [@shrikumar2019learning], models where is it hard to peek into the inner workings to understand what they are doing.
 Not being able to reason about the inner workings of a model means that we will have a hard time explaining why a model is working well.
 It also means it will be hard to remedy a biased model that performs well in some settings but badly in other settings.
-This is a problem since it can hide biases from the training set which may lead to unfair, wrong, or even illegal decisions based on protected classes [@guidotti2018survey].
+This is a problem since it can hide biases\index{bias} from the training set which may lead to unfair, wrong, or even illegal decisions based on protected classes [@guidotti2018survey].

 Practitioners have built approaches to understand local feature importance for deep learning models which we demonstrate in Section \@ref(lime), but these are limited tools compared to the interpretability of other kinds of models.
 Lastly, deep learning models tend to require more training data than traditional statistical machine learning methods.
 This means that that it can be hard to train a deep learning model if you have a very small data set [@lampinen2018oneshot].